xan105/node-win-verify-trust/README.md

 `npm install @xan105/win-verify-trust`

-You will need C/C++ build tools and Python 3.x(node-gyp) to build this module.
+You will need C/C++ build tools and Python 3.x (node-gyp) to build this module.

-⚠️ This module is only available as an ECMAScript module (ESM).

 API
 ===

-Default and named export are the same.<br/>
+⚠️ This module is only available as an ECMAScript module (ESM).

 Only the following file ext are allowed : '.exe', '.cab', '.dll', '.ocx', '.msi', '.xpi'

 ### <Promise> isSigned(string filePath) : bool